FraudShieldDetect/android-sdk-official/README.md

-# ProtoSDK Android Integration Guide
+This SDK collects structured information about an Android device and generates a device fingerprint derived from system, hardware, and execution environment signals.

-This SDK collects device/build/display/debug/root/emulator/GPU/CPU/storage/network/sensor data and produces a deterministic SHA-256 fingerprint plus the raw JSON.
+The SDK focuses solely on device data collection and exposes the collected data in a structured format for use by the integrating application.

 ## Requirements
 - Android minSdk 24, compileSdk 35 (NDK 25.1.8937393 for native checks).